wsdh500/roadtrain/README.md

 Installing the OpenCV bindings will also install Numpy.

-Finally, download the videos folder from the shared Google Drive folder into the working directory.
+Finally, download the *videos* folder from the shared Google Drive folder into the working directory.

 You should now be able to run the demo.

 `$ python3 fullscreen_playback.py`

+Pressing 'n' will switch videos, and pressing 'q' will quit the demo.